klvr/dicetask/README.md

     │   │
     │   │
     │   └───temp/ - Temporary files from scripts, to be used by scripts.
+    │       Happens automatically when running scripts.
+This section will not be updated.
     │
     └───output/ - All output files (excluding pure processed data files).
     │
-    └───presentations/ - Markdown files for presentations.
+    └───presentations/ - Not pushed to GitHub, markdown files for presentations.
     │
     └───src/ - All script files (function, extraction, clearning, analyses and plots).
+        │   qualtrics_cleanup.R - Script for cleaning up qualtrics files before extraction.
         │
         └───functions/ - Functions scripts.
         │   recoding.cape.R   - Function-script for recoding and summary of CAPE.